High School

 UNIVERSITY-MODEL® SCHOOL

 The University-Model® schedule allows students to engage more personally and meaningfully in rich academic studies and unique personal interests.
-Students are able to participate in extracurricular activities, community athletic programs, employment, internships, and local ministry.
-These opportunities allow University-Model® students to not only identify their gifts but cultivate them, along with developing the important attributes of time management, organization and professionalism.
+Students can participate in extracurricular activities, community athletic programs, employment, internships, and local ministry.
+These opportunities allow University-Model® students to identify their gifts and cultivate them, along with developing the critical attributes of time management, organization, and professionalism.

-Students move through high school, developing a greater sense of responsibility and independence.
-The role of parents transitions from a guide for dependent study to a guide for independent study as students develop academic independence.
+As students progress through high school at HOPE Academy, they develop a greater sense of responsibility and independence in their learning.
+With this academic independence, parents’ role transitions from a guide for dependent study to a guide for independent study.

 For more information about our high school curriculum and resources, click the button below.